Alexander the Great was a king of Macedonia who conquered an empire that stretched from the Balkans to modern-day Pakistan.

 Alexander returned to Persia, this time as the ruler of a kingdom that stretched from the Balkans to Egypt to modern day Pakistan.
-In 324 B.C., he arrived in Susa, where a number of his innermost advisers took wives and got married.
+In 324 B.C., he arrived in Susa, where a number of his innermost advisers got married.

 Alexander took two additional wives in addition to Roxana, whom he had married in central Asia.
 One was Barsine, daughter of Darius III, and another a Persian woman who Arrian identified as Parysatis.
 Roxana likely did not take kindly to her two new co-wives and, after Alexander's death, she may have had them both killed.